braedynl/CSE231-020-SS20/README.md

 The final exam will be on Mimir.
 It will contain a mixture of coding problems, matching, and multiple choice.
 I recommend reviewing old labs and projects, alongside the past final exams (found below).

 You will be proctored via Zoom.
-Zoom session URL: https://msu.zoom.us/j/91662652687
+Session URL: https://msu.zoom.us/j/91662652687

 See latest email for authentication and password.